FEDERAL FUNDING CONTRIBUTES TO MAJOR ROAD IMPROVEMENTS

 The completed project addresses mobility, level of service and safety along the proposed roadway by following current INDOT road design standards for motorists and pedestrians.
 Residents will find:

-- Two 11-foot travel lanes with concrete curb and gutter.
+- One 11-foot travel lanes and a 3-foot bike lane with concrete curb and gutter for each direction of travel.

 - New storm sewer collection and conveyance system.

-- A 5-foot concrete sidewalk and safety enhancements, including ADA-compliant routes.
+- A sod strip with 5-foot concrete sidewalk and safety enhancements, including ADA-compliant routes on each side of the road.

 - Proper vertical and horizontal grade alignments.